Fed’s Powell gets an earful about inflation and interest rates from small businesses

 The businesspeople they spoke with were generally optimistic but expressed a range of concerns: They are still having trouble finding all the workers they need.
 Higher interest rates have discouraged some of them from expanding.
 And higher costs and a chronic difficulty in acquiring enough supplies have persisted.

-“We were a little blind-sided by inflation,” said Julie Flinchbaugh Keene, co-owner of Flinchbaugh’s Orchard & Farm Market.
+“We were a little blind-sided by inflation,” said Julie Flinchbaugh Keene, co-owner of Flinchbaugh’s Orchard & Farm Market, who spoke to Powell and Harker at the Gather 256 coffee shop while the two Fed officials conducted a walking tour.
 Since the pandemic struck more than three years ago, she said, “predictability is just gone.
 It’s very hard to operate a business without predictability.”

 Keene noted that her parents had experienced high inflation when they ran the business back in the 1980s.
 But the company was much smaller then and had no employees.
 As a result, her father said, “I don’t have any wisdom to give you.”